gomorpheus/morpheus-docs/integration_guides/Clouds/aws/amazon.rst

 Details
 ```````
  REGION
-   Select AWS Region for the Cloud
+   Select AWS Region for the Cloud.
+AWS Clouds may also be scoped to all regions.
  ACCESS KEY
    Access Key ID from AWS IAM User Security Credentials.
  SECRET KEY